 OK, I’ll do my best.
 Is there anything else I can take away from this quick little conversation?

 I don’t understand.
 Is there anything else I can take away specific to working with these cards?

 OKI DOKI GOOD NIGHT.
 This is not a question but I’m interested in a response.

-- Overview of card meanings and the Chinese/Taiwanese symbolism specific to my Fortune Inktober deck: Fortune Lenormand card deck information (this guide is included with my Lenormand cards)
+Overview of card meanings and the Chinese/Taiwanese symbolism specific to my Fortune Lenormand deck: Fortune Lenormand card deck information (See Free Download on the page)

 The following are a few resources I heavily referenced while developing my cards.
 They’re also excellent starting points for people who may want to do more in-depth readings and try more complex spreads.

-- The complete Lenormand oracle handbook: reading the language and symbols of the cards by Caitlin Matthews.
-Some parts of the book are bit too new age/esoteric for my personal taste, but it’s a very comprehensive resource, and has a lot of interesting ideas.
+The complete Lenormand oracle handbook: reading the language and symbols of the cards by Caitlin Matthews.
+Some parts are too new age/esoteric for me, but overall a comprehensive resource, and has a lot of interesting ideas.